 7.4.14 No Personal Data should be stored on any mobile device, whether such device belongs to the Company or otherwise without the formal written approval of the DPO and then strictly in accordance with all instructions and limitations described at the time the approval is given, and for no longer than is absolutely necessary;

 7.4.15 No Personal Data should be transferred to any device personally belonging to an employee and personal data may only be transferred to devices belonging to agents, contractors, or other parties working on behalf of the Company where the party in question has agreed to comply fully with the Company’s Data Protection Policy and the GDPR;

-7.4.16 All Personal Data stored electronically should be backed up regularly with backups stored onsite.
+7.4.16 All Personal Data stored electronically should be backed up regularly.
 All backups should be encrypted;

 7.4.17 All electronic copies of Personal Data should be stored securely using passwords and encryption;